william-ordotype/animations/README.md

 - Use the data-element-to-show attribute to specify the ID of the element that should be shown when the button is clicked.
 - Use the data-element-to-hide attribute to specify the ID of the element that should be hidden when the button is clicked.
 - Both attributes can be used together or separately depending on the required functionality.

+## Toggle Cookies Manager
+**Main Property**

+`x-ordo-utils="cookieManagerButton"`
+This property should be assigned to the open cookie manager button

+`x-ordo-utils="cookieManagerClose"`
+This property should be assigned in any element that's going to act as a closing button